sjdv1982/seamless/silk.md

 For example, the shape construct API contains .append(), which does very different things for plain or binary form instances.
 2. A top-level converter between plain and binary form.
+UPDATE: the API is defined in the usual way (method section).
+Drop the converter.

 Normally, constructs also have a specialized generation routines for C struct headers and Cython class headers generation.